exasol/sql-statement-builder/doc/design.md

 #### Renderer add Double Quotes for Schema, Table and Column Identifiers
 `dsn~rendering.add-double-quotes-for-schema-table-and-column-identifiers~1`

-The renderer adds double quotes the following identifiers if configured:
+The renderer sets the following identifiers in double quotes if configured:

 * Schema identifiers
 * Table identifiers